Mizu by Sankyodai - Best Affordable Omakase in Bangkok!

 Skillful chef carefully slicing a big piece of akami tuna.

-A Japanese word literally meaning “I’ll leave it to you“, Omakase has seen a recent growth in popularity outside of Japan and especially here in Bangkok.
+Omakase (お任せ) is a Japanese word literally meaning “I’ll leave it to you”, in the world of Japanese food, it refers to the dining experience where the chef themself will cook up something special just for you.
+Omakase has seen a recent growth in popularity outside of Japan and especially here in Bangkok.
 Though it can be quite expensive, it is certainly an experience every foodie should have at least once in their lifetime.

-A formal dining experience served as a multi-course meal, Omakase exhumes elegance and artistry.
+Unlike your typical Japanese sushi restaurant, Omakase is formal dining experience served as a multi-course meal, Omakase exhumes elegance and pure artistry.
 Ingredients are freshly prepared and are often seasonal.
-Unlike your traditional restaurants, Omakase establishments often have you sat at a counter right in front of the check as he prepares your next course.
+Also unlike your traditional restaurants, Omakase establishments often have you sat at a counter right in front of the chef as he prepares your next course.

 This makes for a fun and interesting dynamic where the chef can interact directly with you; explaining the dish, entertaining the patrons, and so much more.
 Imagine a hibachi grill restaurant but more… formal (and less chaotic).

-Omakase is not strictly limited to different types of raw fish however, items such as soups, desserts, and more.
+Also, Omakase in Bangkok is not strictly limited to different types of raw fish, items such as soups, desserts, and more innovative sushi dishes make an appearance.
 So if you’re looking to explore a variety to tastes and textures, look no further than an omakase experience.

 Affiliate Disclaimer: This page contains affiliate links.
 By clicking on the links and purchasing the product, I will receive a partial commission.
 All of these products are ones that I fully trust and recommend with my heart.
 For more information please read Affiliate Disclaimer.